wp-plugins/wpsso/readme.txt

 Tested Up To: 3.8.2
 Stable Tag: 2.4.4

-Improve your shared content on social websites and Google Search for better exposure, higher ranking and click-through-rates (CTR)
+Improve the appearance, ranking, and social engagement of your social shares on Facebook, Twitter, Pinterest, Google+, LinkedIn, etc.

 == Description ==

 <blockquote>
-<p>WordPress Social Sharing Optimization (WPSSO) <strong>provides the information that social websites need</strong> to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more.</p>
+<p>WordPress Social Sharing Optimization (WPSSO) <strong>provides the information that social websites need</strong> to improve Google Search ranking and social engagement on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more.
+An essential plugin for <em>every</em> WordPress website!</p>
 </blockquote>

 = Quick List of Features =